Silos

-There are two types of silos in the Oxide rack: system silos and user silos.
-The only instance of system silos is the recovery silo which is created during rack setup.
+A special silo called recovery is created during rack setup.
 The silo hosts a system account which is also named recovery.
 This built-in account has the fleet admin role that allows the operator to create user-defined silos and grant the fleet admin privilege to other users.
 After the rack setup process, the recovery silo will only be used for rescue purposes such as remediating identity provider integration configuration problems.

 Both silos and projects can be used as the abstraction for tenants.
-While projects provide a level of isolation between different application workloads, when the tenant is in an entirely different security domain (e.g. a subsidiary, a third-party company), it may be more appropriate to place their workload in a separate silo so that they are prevented from accessing other projects altogether.
+While projects provide some separation between different application workloads, when the tenant is in an entirely different security domain (e.g., a subsidiary or a third-party company), it may be more appropriate to give them their own silo so they are fully isolated.

 Preparations for Silo Setup